-Where there is 'reasonable cause to suspect that a pupil is suffering, or likely to suffer significant harm' the concern or allegation of Child on child abuse must be reported to the DSL immediately, who will then refer to the MASH to discuss the case.
-A factual record should be made of the concern or allegation, but no attempt at this stage should be made to investigate the circumstances.
+Where there is 'reasonable cause to suspect that a pupil is suffering, or likely to suffer significant harm' the concern or allegation of Child-on-child abuse must be reported to the DSL immediately, who will then refer to the MASH to discuss the case.
+A factual record should be made of the concern or allegation, but no attempt at this stage should be made to The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential investigate the circumstances.
 A copy of the discussions and outcomes will be kept in both pupils' files.
 Additionally, if appropriate the DSL will also refer pupils to an external safeguarding agency such as Childline and NSPCC.

-Minimising the risk of child on child abuse: At TGS, we recognise the wide variety of pupils' backgrounds and cultures who attend the school and as such, the requirement for us to promote pupils to respect, tolerate and show goodwill toward each other.
-We have employed a number of procedures to help minimise the risk of child on child abuse, with the majority of these focusing on educating our pupils about what is and what is not appropriate with regards to all forms of relationships with their peers.
+Minimising the risk of child-on-child abuse: At TGS, we recognise the wide variety of pupils' backgrounds and cultures who attend the school and as such, the requirement for us to promote pupils to respect, tolerate and show goodwill toward each other.
+We have employed a number of procedures to help minimise the risk of child-on-child abuse, with the majority of these focusing on educating our pupils about what is and what is not appropriate with regards to all forms of relationships with their peers.
 As part of our PSHE and SRE lessons, we promote healthy and respectful peer- to-peer communications and behaviours between or pupils and provide an environment which challenges inappropriate behaviour.
 We teach our pupils to look out for potential signs that there may be an imbalance in power or control, the importance of permission-seeking and giving in relationships with friends, peers and adults and what to do to seek support.
-We make it explicit to our pupils what constitutes sexual harassment and sexual violence and why these are always unacceptable.
-We also teach our pupils about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.
+We make it explicit to our pupils about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help.

 Sexual Violence and Sexual Harassment between children: At TGS we take our definition of sexual violence from the Sexual Offences Act 2003, which considers rape, assault by penetration and sexual assault, all types of sexual violence.
 In addition, we define sexual violence as 'unwanted conduct of a sexual nature' that can occur online and offline.
 Sexual violence and sexual harassment can be between two children, or a group of children.
 We recognise that Children with Special Educational Needs and Disability (SEND) are likely to be more susceptible.
 TGS is aware that online sexual violence or sexual harassment can be more complex, such as images shared at another school or across the internet, or the victim being excluded offline as well as online.
 Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
-We make it clear that all forms of sexual violence and harassment are unacceptable and will not be tolerated.
-Whilst not intended to be an exhaustive list, sexual harassment can include:
+We make it clear that all forms of sexual violence and harassment can include: